ragul-kachiappan/hearth/README.md

 # hearth

-Build a local chat room with Llama based bot feature accessible via Wifi.

 Tech Stack
+- Django for API server
-- Starlette for minimal web server
+- Websockets for socket server
 - Postgres (could be NoSQL)
 - std html, css, js for frontend.
-With htmx and lightweight frameworks like alpine
+With htmx and lightweight frameworks like alpine.
+Full react frontend for next phase
 - Containerized with Docker
 - Deployed with k8s along with ArgoCD. (microk8s or something similar)